FritscheLab/MeetingSecretaryAI/scripts/prompt_concise.md

 Before drafting any section of the summary, ensure that you:
 1. **Review the transcript carefully** to identify the main points and decisions.
-2. Extract **only the essential contributions** along with the contributor's name, role, and context when they directly influence key outcomes.
+2. Extract **only the essential contributions** along with the contributor’s name, role, and context when they directly influence key outcomes.
 3. Distill **the overarching themes, debates, and resolutions** without recording every minute exchange.
 4. Confirm that **all significant viewpoints and decisions are clearly represented** while omitting extraneous dialogue and minor details.
 5. Operate under the mindset of having **unlimited time and resources** to ensure clarity, but focus on brevity and relevance in the final output.